-- 1. 4.
-Where the imperative form of a verb is used to start a policy, the policy will be interpreted as being a mandatory requirement which, if written in a "subject-verb" format, would incorporate the term "shall." - When used in the Land Use Plan, the The words "shall," "must," "will," "is to," and "are to" are always mandatory. - 3.
-"Should" is not mandatory but is strongly recommended; and - 4.
-"Mmay" is permissive. - The present tense includes the past and future tenses; and the future tense includes the present. - 6.
-The singular number includes the plural number, and the plural the singular, unless the natural construction of the word indicates otherwise. - 7.
-"Including" means "... including but not limited to...". - 8.
+1. Where the imperative form of a verb is used to start a policy, the policy will be interpreted as being a mandatory requirement which, if written in a "subject-verb" format, would incorporate the term "shall."
+When used in the Land Use Plan, the words "shall," "will," "is to," and "are to" are always mandatory.
+"Should" is not mandatory but is strongly recommended; and "may" is permissive.
+The present tense includes the past and future tenses; and the future tense includes the present.
+The singular number includes the plural number, and the plural the singular, unless the natural construction of the word indicates otherwise.

+"Including" means "... including but not limited to...".

 2. Policy headings and titles are provided for convenience only.
 To the degree that these headings or titles conflict with the text they accompany, the text shall govern.